anhkhoakz/vscode-react-refactor/README.md

 ## Help to debug

-w

 ### Code Action doesn't appear when select JSX code

 If something doesn't work don't panic.
 Probably you use a language feature that is not recognized by the parser within your module (file).
 Now you get back an error message about what's going on.
 Use the new Babel plugins setting to configure it for your needs.
 See: <https://babeljs.io/docs/en/babel-parser#plugins>.

 If no luck please open an issue with